kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 // ...
 ```

 `location` is a global variable associated with the worker.
+With the code above we only allow resources from the server the website is hosted at as well as the exceptions.

 ### Forcing serviceworker.js file renewal